larseggert/bcp45bis/draft-eggert-bcp45bis.md

   list for a given IETF meeting.

-- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or the IETF, although the IETF announcement list {{IETF-ANNOUNCE}} is the preferred list for these.
+- Announcements of conferences, events, or activities that are sponsored or endorsed by the the IETF, although the IETF announcement list {{IETF-ANNOUNCE}} is the preferred list for these.

 These topics used to be in scope for the IETF discussion list, but have since